How to Use The Olympus Trip 35: A Complete Guide

 [Image 4: Film leader inserted into the take-up spool]

-Pull the film across the camera and insert the tip securely through and into a slot on the take-up spool.
-Advance the film using the wind-on wheel.
+Pull the film across the camera and insert the tip securely into the slot on the take-up spool.
+Rotate the spool manually to ensure the film is securely engaged.

 Step 6: Align the film perforations

-Ensure that the film perforations are aligned with the sprocket teeth on both sides of the film.
+Ensure that the film perforations are aligned with the sprocket teeth on both the top and bottom of the camera.

 [Image 4: Film leader inserted into the take-up spool]